 - Minor frameworks.
 Design and construction delivery services for several specialist programs of work such as water main relay and wastewater rehabilitation services.
-These suppliers are also sub contracted by our major framework partners, below.

 - Minor works.
 Design and construction delivery services for civil, mechanical and electrical works across South Australia.

 - Motor Maintenance Services.
 Covers maintenance, overhaul and rewinds of large and small high voltage motors.